T-Nghia/udc-large-scale-co/README.md

 ---

-## Updates

-### 2024.11.25

-Fixed a bug in the CVRP implementation caused by an unnecessary legality check during decoding, which previously resulted in extremely low efficiency.

-Future updates will focus on cleaner implementations and better computational efficiency.

----

 ## Introduction

 Recent neural combinatorial optimization solvers achieve strong performance on small-scale routing problems but often suffer from severe performance degradation on large-scale instances.